tequilahub/tequila/README.md

 # Usage without installation
 1. go into the OpenVQE main directory (where setup.py and requirements.txt are)
 2. type 'pip install -r requirements.txt' to install all necessary packages
-3. if you don't want to install all simulators, feel free to comment them out in requirements.txt
+3. if you don't want to install all simulators, feel free to comment them out in requirements.txt (install at least cirq)
-4. Add the OpenVQE main directory to your PYTHONPATH so that your python can find it (for linux and max see below)
+4. Add the OpenVQE main directory to your PYTHONPATH so that your python can find it (for linux and mac see below)

 # Add OpenVQE to your PYTHONPATH (Linux and Mac)
 This is only necessary if you have NOT installed OpenVQE